(855) 575-6376

 Can You Test Vermiculite in Your Home for Asbestos?

-Yes.
 You can pay a professional to come test the vermiculite in your home for traces of asbestos.
 Asbestos is not visible to the naked eye and requires professional testing by a trained technician using a microscope.
-It’s important to leave this to the professionals so that you do not accidentally expose yourself to asbestos.

 What to Do if You Have Vermiculite Insulation in Your Home

-Can You Sue for Asbestos in Vermiculite?
+Can You Sue for Asbestos in Vermiculite Insulation?

-Asbestos exposure takes years to turn into a disease or illness with noticeable signs.
-Early signs of mesothelioma and asbestosis often include chest pain, shortness of breath, a persistent dry cough, nausea, loss of appetite and fatigue.
 If you or a loved one gets diagnosed with a disease connected to exposure to asbestos in vermiculite, you may be entitled to financial compensation.
 Even if you were exposed due to the negligence of a company that is no longer in existence, you could be eligible for compensation through an asbestos trust fund.
-Contact a mesothelioma lawyer near you to learn more during a free consultation.